 One title, one state and thousands engaged in literary discussion.

-Michigan Humanities Council is announcing the fifth round of Great Michigan Read, a biennial statewide literary program focusing on humanities themes.
+Michigan Humanities Council is announcing the sixth round of Great Michigan Read, a biennial statewide literary program focusing on humanities themes.
 The Great Michigan Read aims to connect us as Michiganians by deepening our understanding of our state, our society, and our humanity.
 A statewide panel of teachers, librarians, community leaders and book lovers select the Great Michigan Read every two years.
-The 2015-16 Great Michigan Read title is Station Eleven by Emily St. John Mandel.
+The 2017-18 Great Michigan Read title is X: A Novel by Ilyasah Shabazz and Kekla Magoon.

-There will be several opportunities over the next 18 months to meet the author, register as a community partner, present and attend book related programs and be a part of our new exciting ideas for the Great Michigan Read.
+There will be several opportunities to meet the authors, register as a community partner, present and attend book-related programs, and be a part of our new exciting ideas for the 2017–18 Great Michigan Read.

 - Partner Registration is now open.